koranke/UIFramework/README.md

 * Easily interact with repeating elements.
 For example, ```productsPage.listProducts().usingRow(2).labelPrice().assertText("12.50")"```
 * Work with backend APIs to assist in setting up test data.
 (See Selenium-magento project for an example.)
 * Use "scenario builders" to create test data.
 (See Selenium-magento project for an example.)

+## Control Support
+* Most basic controls are supported, like text boxes, buttons, labels, combo boxes, radio buttons, checkboxes, etc.
+* Repeating elements in lists and tables.
+For example, a list of products or a table of orders.
+* Pagination controls.
+* Tab controls.
+* Panels: a grouping of controls that can be used as a component in one or more pages.
+* Expansion Controls: a control that expands to show more options.
+* Custom controls can be added by extending the BaseControl class and adding any needed methods.

 ## Project Structure